PneumonoIsNotAvailable/JukeboxLooping/README.md

 Since hoppers are block entities, songs won't loop, and any creation using them can simply take the disc out as normal.

 This can also be used to make non-looping jukeboxes if you need to;
-simply place it above a block entity that doesn't interact with Jukeboxes (e.g. Barrels) and the song won't loop.
+simply place the jukebox above a block entity that won't interact with it (e.g. Barrels) and the song won't loop.

 ![A screenshot of a Jukebox in a meadow during a sunset](images/sunset.png)